Algure/TalosHub/README.md

 # TalosHub

 AI hub.
 Powered by Azure cognitive services.
-The PWA lets you share the custom vision AI models and chatbots you've built with the Azure platform.
+This PWA lets you share the custom vision AI models and chatbots you've built with the Azure platform.

 Usage is very intuitive: https://algure.github.io/RoboHub/